bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 * Product Data: an 8-byte string representing a unique identifier for a product.
 See [Product Data](#product-data).
 * Disablement Instructions: information on how a user can disable the tracker.
 * Identifier Look-up Over Bluetooth Instructions: visual depictions for enabling identifier look-up over Bluetooth LE.
-* Identifier Look-up: a method for the obfuscated owner information to be retrieved.
+* Identifier Look-up: a method to retrieve the obfuscated owner information and possibly serial number.
-* Product Name: a string representing the product name associated with the Product Data string.
+* Product Name: a string representing the accessory make and model associated with the Product Data string.

 Additional details will follow in 2024 to specify formats for disablement instructions and product images.